We can help you decide whether you want a manual or motorised system, a minimal or feature hardware system.

 Inside Mount (IB):

-Measure the opening width at the top, middle and bottom recording the narrowest width.
-Measure the height left, right and the middle, recording the longest height.
+Measure the opening width at the top, center and bottom recording the narrowest width.
+Measure the height left, right and the center, recording the longest height.
 We will take width deductions to allow for operating clearance.

 Outside Mount (OB):